 3. Buy refurbished or used equipment

 You can save thousands of dollars on pre-owned laptops that often come with warranties.
-If your heart is set on new equipment, consider your timing: Black Friday is the best time to score a deal on a new computer, but there are also deals between July and September.
+If your heart is set on new equipment, external site, opens in a new window, consider your timing: Black Friday is the best time to score a deal on a new computer, but there are also deals between July and September.
 Meanwhile, check Craigslist and eBay for deeply discounted secondhand desks, file cabinets, office chairs and other equipment.

 4. Look for free software

 Before spending hundreds of dollars on new software, check out Download.com, which offers free downloads of antivirus software, among other things.
-Many developers are moving to the free LibreOffice, which PCWorld called "the spiritual successor to OpenOffice."
+Many developers are moving to the free LibreOffice, external site, opens in a new window, which PCWorld called "the spiritual successor to OpenOffice."
 And don't forget to check out your computer manufacturer's website – many will offer a variety free software.

 5. Call the interns

-Students are often willing to be paid reduced wages for an intern-ship that looks good on a resume or may be required before they graduate.
+Students are often willing to be paid reduced wages for an internship that looks good on a resume or may be required before they graduate.
 But don't get hung up on only using college students; many high schools have career centers and can offer interns for various jobs.

 6. Hire virtual workers